dushka-dragoeva/TelerikSeson2016/Software Technologies/Data Base/10 .Ado-Net-Homework/README.md

     *   Create a MySQL database to store `Books` (title, author, publish date and ISBN).
     *   Write methods for listing all books, finding a book by name and adding a book.
 1. Re-implement the previous task with SQLite embedded DB (see http://sqlite.phxsoftware.com).

+"Introducing FOREIGN KEY constraint 'FK_dbo.Likes_dbo.AspNetUsers_AuthorId' on table 'Likes' may cause cycles or multiple cascade paths.
+Specify ON DELETE NO ACTION or ON UPDATE NO ACTION, or modify other FOREIGN KEY constraints.\r\nCould not create constraint or index.
+See previous errors."}